All About Melanoma

-After a diagnosis of melanoma, patients remain at risk for the development of a new melanoma or non-melanoma skin cancer and for a recurrence of the previously diagnosed melanoma.
-Having one melanoma in a patient's lifetime places him/her at higher risk for developing a second melanoma and follow up with a dermatologist is a mainstay of on-going treatment, with a complete skin exam at least once a year.
-All patients require ongoing follow up with their dermatologist and depending on the stage of the original melanoma, may require ongoing monitoring by their surgeons and medical oncologists.
+After a diagnosis of melanoma, you remain at risk of a new melanoma or non-melanoma skin cancer and for a recurrence of your first melanoma.
+Having one melanoma in your lifetime places you at higher risk for developing a second melanoma.
+You will follow up with your dermatologist frequently, along with having complete skin exams.
+You may also need to see your surgeons and medical oncologists.

-For most patients diagnosed with stage I and II melanoma, follow up will consist of clinical full body skin examinations with a dermatologist every 6-12 months for 5 years and then annually.
-Routine blood and radiology tests are not recommended for stages I-II, but should be performed to investigate any concerning symptoms.
+If you had stage I or II melanoma, follow-up will consist of clinical full-body skin examinations with a dermatologist every 6-12 months for 5 years and then annually.
+Routine blood and radiology tests are not recommended for stages I-II, but should be done to work up any concerning symptoms.

-For patients with Stage III-IV melanoma, a clinical full body skin examination should be performed every 3-6 months for 2 years, every 3-12 months for 3 years and then annually.
-In addition to examination of the skin, the lymph nodes should also be examined.
+If you had Stage III-IV melanoma, a clinical full-body skin examination should be done every 3-6 months for 2 years, every 3-12 months for 3 years, and then annually.
+Your lymph nodes should also be examined.
 Radiology testing may be done to routinely monitor for recurrence or if you have any new symptoms of recurrence.
 This testing may include ultrasound, CT scans, or MRI.

-In addition to clinical total body skin exams, all patients should perform self skin examinations about once a month, checking for any new or changing skin lesions, looking for the ABCDEs of melanoma risk, and looking for any new lumps or bumps in the area of the prior melanoma.
-Individuals diagnosed with a melanoma should practice safe sun habits to minimize their risk for developing a second melanoma or non-melanoma skin cancer.
+You should do self-skin exams about once a month, checking for any new or changing skin lesions, looking for the ABCDEs of melanoma risk, and looking for any new lumps or bumps in the area of the prior melanoma.
+You should practice safe sun habits to lower your risk of a second melanoma or non-melanoma skin cancer.

 - Changes in existing moles.